Ablation of Supraventricular Tachycardia (SVT)

 What is An ablation?

-Catheter ablation is a procedure where Dr. Ahuja uses heat to get rid of the abnormal electrical cells in your heart that are causing your SVT.
+Catheter ablation is a procedure where Dr. Ahuja uses heat to remove the abnormal electrical cells in your heart that are causing your SVT.
 The procedure is relatively safe and highly effective (almost always curative).
 Dr. Ahuja will discuss the risks, benefits, and alternatives of using medications versus an ablation for your specific type of SVT.

 Recovery from surgery is relatively quick.
-Almost all patients are discharged home the next morning after spending one night in the hospital for observation.
-All post-operative instructions and appointments will be reviewed by Dr. Ahuja after the procedure.
+Almost all patients can go home the next morning after spending one night in the hospital for observation.
+Dr. Ahuja reviews all post-operative instructions and appointments after the procedure.